Wwwzff/ShipDetector/README.md

 # ShipDetector
 Website Application for Ship Detection.
 Still have troubles when deploying it with heroku.
 Contact chesterw@bu.edu and look forward for constructive suggestions.
+* Still trying to use AWS S3 for uploading and downloading stuffs

 ## How to run the program?